Lespedeza bicolor

 Lespedeza bicolor is a species of flowering plant in the legume family known by the common names shrubby bushclover, shrub lespedeza, and bicolor lespedeza.
-It is native to Asia and it is widely grown as an ornamental plant.
+It is native to eastern Asia, ranging from southeastern Siberia to eastern China, Mongolia, Korea, and Japan. and it is widely grown as an ornamental plant.
 In some regions, such as the southeastern United States, it grows in the wild as an introduced and invasive species.

 Description

 This plant is quite variable in appearance, and it has been bred into a number of cultivars.
 In general, this plant is an erect shrub growing to 3 m in height and width, generally remaining smaller in cold climates.
 It can grow from ground level to 5 ft in one growing season.
 The cultivars "Little Buddy" and "Yakushima" grow to 3 ft and 1.5 ft, resp.
 Lespedeza bicolor grows from a thick root system.
 The stems may be 3 cm in diameter.
 The leaves are each made up of three oval leaflets up to 5 cm long.
 The inflorescence is a raceme of up to 15 open pealike flowers, which are pink and purple in color.
 There are also cleistogamous flowers which self-pollinate and do not open.
 The fruit is a flat legume pod nearly a centimeter long which contains one seed.